hungthinh03/equipment-management-system/README.md

     }
      ```

-    - **Unauthorized** - Returned when the user does not have permission to perform the requested operation
+    - **Unauthorized** - Returned when the user's role does not have permission to perform the requested operation
      ```json
     {
         "status": "error",